wibidata/YCSB/kiji/README.md

     --table=kiji://.env/default/kijitable

-Note: In order to ensure that the appropriate hbase-site.xml file in your environment gets picked up, you might have to move the $YCSB_HOME/hbase/src/main/conf/hbase-site.xml file out of the way.
+Note: In order to ensure that the appropriate hbase-site.xml file in your environment gets picked up, you might have to move the `$YCSB_HOME/hbase/src/main/conf/hbase-site.xml` file out of the way.
+You can add a `conf` directory under `$YCSB_HOME/kiji` with the settings for connecting to your cluster.

 ### 3. Run YCSB